 Instrument Your Pipeline: Tracking & Attribution Setup

-Start by treating tracking as code-first infrastructure: standardize identifiers, capture micro-conversions, and make analytics a single source of truth by tying it to CRM records.
-This prevents attribution drift, accelerates optimization cycles, and gives content teams reliable signals to prioritize topics and formats.
+Start by treating tracking as if it were a code-based system.
+Standardize identifiers, capture micro-conversions, and connect analytics to CRM records to create a single source of truth.
+This approach prevents attribution drift, speeds up optimization cycles, and provides content teams with clear signals to prioritize topics and formats.

 Practical examples and templates